-The biggest problem with digital curriculum is the ability to lose it in a cloud or disorganized file system.
+The biggest problem with a digital curriculum is losing it in a cloud or disorganized file system.
 Before you know it, you’ve digitally hoarded 300 files and can’t find them when you need them.

 Inside each folder, create a secondary categorization; this is the naming of your branches.
 If you named your tree History, you could create sub-folders for each grade level or publisher.
 The goal is to structure the files in a way that makes sense to you.
 You can even add a deeper layer of folders for more detailed organization.
 After you’ve created sub-folders in each main file, it’s time to start sorting and storing your digital content!
 This task is similar to organizing your pantry, so it may take a while if you’ve already got a lot of files sitting on your desktop.
 Take your time, and remember that once this process is finished, you will be able to store future items efficiently as soon as you purchase them.

 Once your digital content is organized on your computer, it is time to back your files up.
 The best tools for accomplishing this are an external hard drive or jump drive and a cloud service.
 The drive backup will save you if your computer crashes, and the cloud will do the same while also providing access to your files from anywhere.
 This important step should be repeated whenever you alter your files or purchase new digital content.

 Now that your lessons are neatly organized and available on your computer and in the cloud, you’ll be able to easily access them for lesson planning.